vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 |------|
 |[Code frequency history of Accumulate Network Main Repository](https://github.com/AccumulateNetwork/accumulate/graphs/code-frequency)|

-The developer activity for the main repo on GitHub is relatively consistent suggesting sustained effort and sustainability of the project.
+The developer activity for the main repo on GitHub is relatively consistent, suggesting sustained effort and sustainability of the project.

 |![](https://i.imgur.com/SWJHoER.png)|
 |------|
 |[Commit Activity of Accumulate Network Main Repository](https://github.com/AccumulateNetwork/accumulate/graphs/commit-activity)|

-Commit for this repo range somewhere between 5 to 10 commits per week.
-On a relative basis, this is not on par with projects [ranked by commit 727 or less of the 1468 projects listed on Artemis](https://app.artemis.xyz/developers) and is there for the average for a crypto project.
+Commits for this repo range somewhere between 5 to 10 commits per week.
+On a relative basis, this puts Accumulate on par with projects ranked 727 - 1001 in terms of weekly commits on the [Artemis Developer Activity Dashboard](https://app.artemis.xyz/developers).

-##### Funding
+#### Funding

 A substantial ecosystem fund is crucial for the success of a layer 1 blockchain.
 It provides resources to support growth and development, incentivizes participation, and covers costs when there are low adoption rates.
 Without such a fund, the network may not be able to pay transaction fees or support dApps.
 In addition, a large ecosystem fund attracts investors and developers, signalling a commitment to long-term success.
 It can also incentivize early adoption and provide grants for projects that contribute to the ecosystem's growth.
 Thus the aspect of funding is key.

-Factom raised 579 Bitcoin (~17,370,000 USD) in 2015.
-Relative to major recent launches of layer 1 this is tiny.
-For instance, Sui raised [336,000,000 USD in Series A and B](https://cryptorank.io/ico/sui), Avalanche raised [248,000,000 USD across funding rounds](https://cryptorank.io/ico/avalanche) or Solana with [334,000,000 USD](https://cryptorank.io/ico/solana).
-While Accumulate Network in addition allocated a 60M ACME Grant block (~ 0.04*60,000,000 = 2,400,000 USD), the minimal funding is a concern as bootstrapping layer 1 is expensive.
+Factom raised 579 Bitcoin in 2015.
+Relative to major recent launches, this is tiny.
+For instance, Sui raised [336,000,000 USD in Series A and B](https://cryptorank.io/ico/sui), Avalanche raised [248,000,000 USD across funding rounds](https://cryptorank.io/ico/avalanche) and Solana raised [334,000,000 USD](https://cryptorank.io/ico/solana).
+While Accumulate Network allocated a 60M ACME Grant block (~0.04x60,000,000 = 2,400,000 USD), the minimal funding is a concern as bootstrapping a layer 1 protocol is expensive.

-The Accumulate team noted that after the Factom's tokenomics failed due to unlimited supply and inflation.
-[Inveniam](https://www.inveniam.io/) urchased all the patents and [invested several million dollars into Accumulate's development](https://accumulatenetwork.io/2022/05/factom-transition-to-accumulate-guide-faq/).
+The Accumulate team noted that Factom's tokenomics failed due to unlimited supply and inflation.
+[Inveniam](https://www.inveniam.io/) purchased all the patents and [invested several million dollars into Accumulate's development](https://accumulatenetwork.io/2022/05/factom-transition-to-accumulate-guide-faq/).
 An exact figure is not known.
-It's unlikely that the amount equates to funding of other layer-1.
+It's unlikely that the amount compares to funding of other layer 1 protocols.

-Potential evidence of the effects of this discrepancy in funds can be seen in the lack of community engagement, marketing and communication.
+Potential evidence of this discrepancy in funding can be seen in the lack of community engagement, marketing, and communication.
 An excerpt for a discord shows the community's frustration and lack of engagement.

 |![](https://i.imgur.com/NrQ6AOC.png)|
 |-----|
 |Discord Message Snapshot|

-#### Risk Vector 2: Token-based Risk
+### Risk Vector 2: Token-based Risk

-##### Tokenomics $ACME
+#### Tokenomics $ACME

 As [outlined in the whitepaper](https://accumulatenetwork.io/Accumulate-Whitepaper-4-12-22.pdf), Accumulate's ACME token is designed to follow a Burn and Mint Equilibrium (BME) model.
 The token is used as a means of exchanging value within the Accumulate network, with Credits being used to pay for blockchain services.
 The Credits are fixed to the USD, allowing enterprise users to budget their data use long-term without worrying about market conditions.

 The BME model is designed to be deflationary, which incentivizes network use and staking.
 Periodically, ACME tokens are minted and distributed to stakers and validators as a reward for securing the network.
 At the same time, a portion of the circulating supply of ACME tokens is burned to create Credits, which are used to pay for blockchain services.
 Burned ACME tokens are returned to an unissued pool to be reissued in future blocks, creating a deflationary model that further incentivizes network use and staking.
 Initially, the unissued pool contains 300 million ACME tokens, which is 60% of the max supply.